Swine Flu (H1N1) Infection During Pregnancy:

 If influenza is suspected in a pregnant patient, she should undergo immediate testing for novel H1N1.
 A rapid influenza antigen test is commonly used in patients suspected of having influenza, which should be confirmed by reverse transcription polymerase chain reaction (RT-PCR).
 (3)

 Chemoprophylaxis: All pregnant women should be screened and treated because the potential benefit outweighs the theoretical risk to the fetus.
 Four antiviral agents are usually recommended, zanamivir, oseltamivir, peramivir and baloxavir marboxil.
 Two regimens are recommended by CDC for infected pregnant women: zanamivir (5-mg inhalations twice daily for 5 days) or oseltamivir (75 mg twice daily for 5 days) (4).
 Although, zanamivir may be the drug of choice due to its limited systemic absorption but inhaled route of administration is not recommended, especially in women suffering from asthma or chronic obstructive pulmonary disease.
 Novel H1N1 influenza A is resistant to adamantanes, such as amantadine and rimantadine.
 Chemoprophylaxis should probably be continued for 10 days after the last known exposure.
 In addition to specific antiviral medications, acetaminophen can be administered if the patient is febrile.
 Close monitoring for symptoms of swine flu is recommended.
-In case of newborn infants with severe influenza illness, they should be treated with antiviral: give oseltamivir 3 mg/kg/dose once daily for five days to newborn infants younger than 14 days and to older infants, give oseltamivir 3 mg/kg/dose twice daily for five days (4,5).
-Please note that do not give any medication to infants without consulting physician.
+Please note that do not take any medication without consulting physician.
 Breastfeeding is considered safe during medication as there are no reports on effect of antiviral drugs on breast milk.

 Guidelines for prevention of H1N1 infection in pregnant women are similar to those for seasonal flu.
 It is advised to use facemask, cover their cough, practice good hand hygiene, restrict travelling in public places and minimize sick contacts (6).
 H1N1 vaccination is also highly recommended as such vaccinations are low-cost interventions and are shown to have substantial benefits for both mother and baby (7).
 Compared to a healthy adult a pregnant woman is at higher risk of infection with the novel H1N1 influenza A virus.
 Thus, it is very crucial to be prepared with adequate information in order to provide the care necessary to address the increased morbidity, mortality and pregnancy related complications faced by pregnant women during such an influenza pandemic.